-Setup Mail RX (MFC-8860DN only)
+Setup Mail RX

 This menu has five selections Auto Polling, Poll Frequency, Header, Del Error Mail and Notification.

 Auto Polling

 When set to On the machine automatically checks the POP3 server for new messages.
 "No Mail" will be displayed if there are no E-mail messages when the POP3 server is polled.